Your book is not selling on Amazon!

 For instance, listing your book under Kindle eBooks > Romance is a surefire way to have your book lost among hundreds of thousands of other Kindle books.

 A better listing would be Kindle eBooks > Romance > Inspirational, because it has narrowed down the number of competing titles.

 Try drilling down even further to a listing such as Kindle eBooks > Literature & Fiction > Literary Fiction > Romance.
 A narrow category will give your book on Amazon a far better chance of being found.

 Step 2.
 Find and use much better search keywords

 To find suitable keywords and phrases, use the Search Field on Amazon and look at the results in the drop-down list of suggestions.

-These suggestions are terms that people have used on Amazon, so by selecting one of these, you can improve the chances of readers finding your book when they search for a new read.
+These suggestions are terms that people have used on Amazon.
+So by selecting one of these, you can improve the chances of readers finding your book when they search for a new read.